MusicHiFi: Fast High-Fidelity Stereo Vocoding: Methodology

 \subsection{MusicHiFi-V}

-Our vocoder inputs mel-spectrograms computed from low sampling-rate and outputs low-resolution audio waveforms, but otherwise follows our unified generator, discriminator, and training recipe described above.
-We note that the original BigVGAN training recipe exhibits instabilities and is susceptible to mode collapse when scaled up to larger models~\cite{lee2023bigvgan}.
-We employ fewer convolution layers in the AMP blocks, extend the input sequence length from 8192 to 16384, increase the convolution channel width of 2048, and use our training strategy, we do not observe mode collapse.
-Furthermore, this configuration approximately matches the floating point operations per second (FLOPS) of HiFi-GAN~\cite{kong2020hifi}.
+\gz{Our vocoder inputs mel-spectrograms of low sampling-rate and outputs audio waveforms with the same sampling rate, and follows our unified generator, discriminator, and training recipe described above.} We note that the original BigVGAN training recipe exhibits instabilities and is susceptible to mode collapse when scaled up to larger models~\cite{lee2023bigvgan}. \gz{To enhance performance while stabilizing training, we double the input length of the audio samples originally defined in BigVGAN, reduce the number of convolution layers in the AMP blocks, increase the convolution channel width to 2048.} Furthermore, this configuration approximately matches the floating point operations per second (FLOPS) of HiFi-GAN~\cite{kong2020hifi}.